Frequently asked questions¶

 Which programming languages are supported in Godot?¶

 The officially supported languages for Godot are GDScript, Visual Scripting, C#, and C++.
 See the subcategories for each language in the scripting section.

-Support for new languages can be added by third parties using the GDNative / NativeScript / PluginScript facilities.
+As for new languages, support is possible via third parties using the GDNative / NativeScript / PluginScript facilities.
 (See question about plugins below.)
 Work is currently underway, for example, on unofficial bindings for Godot to Python and Nim.